-The Board also acknowledges the tremendous achievement by the St Mark's Senior Debating Team.
-Mentored and coached by Mrs Bestawros the team went on take out the 2022 Senior Division of the Heads of Independent Co-educational Schools (HICES) Debating Competition.
-A remarkable achievement which saw the team prevail over 274 teams from over 50 schools.
+We celebrate the outstanding success of the St Mark's Senior Debating Team.
+Under the mentorship and coaching of Mrs. Bestawros, the team won the 2023 Senior Division of the Heads of Independent Co-educational Schools (HICES) Debating Competition, triumphing over 274 teams from more than 50 schools.
+This remarkable achievement reflects the dedication and hard work of our students and staff.

-The Board acknowledges and recognises the entire St Mark's Coptic Orthodox College community for unwavering support, dedication, commitment and prayers.
-It is through God's grace and the collective effort of the College community that this thriving educational institution has tasted success in academia, co-curricular activities and the development of young women and men emersed in the Coptic Orthodox Faith.
+The Board recognizes and appreciates the unwavering support, dedication, commitment, and prayers of the entire St Mark's Coptic Orthodox College community.
+Through God's grace and the collective efforts of our community, our institution has excelled in academics, co-curricular activities, and the holistic development of young women and men grounded in the Coptic Orthodox Faith.